krithika-ch/clickhouse-docs/docs/en/about-us/cloud.md

 # ClickHouse Cloud

-Experience ClickHouse Cloud by [starting your free trial](https://clickhouse.cloud/signUp).
+Get started with ClickHouse Cloud by [starting a free trial](https://clickhouse.cloud/signUp).
+Available on all major clouds(AWS, Azure, and GCP), directly or through the Marketplace.
+In addition, we now offer a fully managed ClickHouse Cloud service deployed in your own AWS account, currently in [private preview for AWS](https://clickhouse.com/cloud/bring-your-own-cloud).

 ### ClickHouse Cloud benefits: